How does this help my organization?

 Adults Looking For Work

-Prairie Quest Consulting (PQC) Trains is an innovative, no-fee employment program that partners employers with motivated, hardworking employees for entry-level, skilled and professional positions.
-PQC believes that employment gives life structure and meaning, while fostering dignity and self-esteem.
-We offer an individualized approach to placement and training, from work place readiness training and job seeking, to continued on-the-job supports until the participant is self-sufficient and successful in the job.
+PQC VR is an innovative, no-fee employment program that partners employers with motivated, hardworking employees for entry-level, skilled and professional positions.
+We offer an individualized approach to placement and training—from workplace readiness training and job seeking to continued on-the-job supports until the participant is self-sufficient and successful in the job.
 Our goal is to ensure every participant/employer match we make is successful and desirable for both the employer and the participant.

 The Architectural Barrier Removal Tax Deduction encourages businesses of any size to remove architectural and transportation barriers to the mobility of persons with disabilities and the elderly.
 Businesses may claim a deduction of up to $15,000 a year for qualified expenses for items that normally must be capitalized.
 Businesses claim the deduction by listing it as a separate expense on their income tax return.
 Also, businesses may use the Disabled Tax Credit and the architectural/transportation tax deduction together in the same tax year, if the expenses meet the requirements of both sections.
 To use both, the deduction is equal to the difference between the total expenditures and the amount of the credit claimed.

-For more information on claiming this credit, go to the Work Opportunity Tax Credit page and the changes to the credit from the Protecting Americans from Tax Hikes Act of 2015 (PATH Act).
-Get the latest information about Form 5884, Work Opportunity Credit, and its instructions, and Form 8850, Pre-Screening Notice and Certification Request for the Work Opportunity Credit.
+For more information on claiming this credit, check out the Work Opportunity Tax Credit page.
+Get the latest information about Form 5884, Work Opportunity Credit, and its instructions; and Form 8850, Pre-Screening Notice and Certification Request for the Work Opportunity Credit.

 4211 Hobson Ave.